 (4) The cost incurred by the Authority under subregulation (3) is a debt due to the Authority by a person who is shown to have erected the structure or tent and is recoverable in a court of competent jurisdiction.

-(5) In this regulation “structure” means a building and any other thing that is fixed to land or to anything that is fixed to land.
+(5) In this regulation structure means a building and any other thing that is fixed to land or to anything that is fixed to land.

 53. Organized events and meetings